Banco BBVA Argentina S.A. (BBAR) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price recommended by analysts for Banco BBVA Argentina S.A.
-(BBAR) is $4.50, which is $0.11 above the current market price.
-The public float for BBAR is 69.24M and currently, short sellers hold a 1.73% of that float.
-On August 24, 2023, BBAR’s average trading volume was 695.18K shares.
+The average price point forecasted by analysts for Banco BBVA Argentina S.A.
+(BBAR) is $4.50, which is $0.36 above the current market price.
+The public float for BBAR is 69.24M, and currently, short sellers hold a 1.69% ratio of that float.
+The average trading volume of BBAR on August 28, 2023 was 693.47K shares.

 BBAR’s Market Performance

-BBAR stock saw a decrease of 7.42% in the past week, with a monthly decline of -10.80% and a quarterly a decrease of 23.20%.
-The volatility ratio for the week is 5.52%, and the volatility levels for the last 30 days are 6.10% for Banco BBVA Argentina S.A.
+BBAR stock saw an increase of 11.95% in the past week, with a monthly gain of 1.37% and a quarterly increase of 30.46%.
+The volatility ratio for the week is 5.80%, and the volatility levels for the last 30 days are 6.18% for Banco BBVA Argentina S.A.
 (BBAR).
-The simple moving average for the last 20 days is 1.35% for BBAR stock, with a simple moving average of 20.46% for the last 200 days.
+The simple moving average for the past 20 days is 5.93% for BBAR’s stock, with a 25.23% simple moving average for the past 200 days.

 Stock Fundamentals for BBAR